“If you don’t plan your emergency situation well in advance, you will end up as a debt creator”

 Savings Account:

-We open a normal account in a bank that is very near to our home for some transaction and for savings.
-Most people believe that the bank is safe and opt to save their total asset in the bank.
+We open a normal account in a bank that is very near to our home for some transactions and savings.
+Most people believe that the bank is safe and opt to save their total assets in the bank.

 Premium Savings Account:

-This type of savings account is known in all the banks, but people have little light over this premium savings account.
-This is also called as Flexi – Fixed Deposit in some banks.
+This type of savings account is known in all the banks, but people have little light on this premium savings account.
+This is also called a Flexi – Fixed Deposit in some banks.

 The propaganda of this premium savings account is you have to maintain a minimum balance of 25K every month and this can happen only if there is an account balance.